 Brooksville is a tiny town located in the state of Mississippi.
 With a population of 885 people and just one neighborhood, Brooksville is the 178th largest community in Mississippi.

-As is often the case in a small town, Brooksville doesn't have a public transportation system that people use for their commute.
+Brooksville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brooksville in 2022 was $16,575, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $66,300 for a family of four.
 However, Brooksville contains both very wealthy and poor people as well.
 Brooksville also has one of the higher rates of people living in poverty in the nation, with 42.37% of its population below the federal poverty line.